 Note: “Leave Me Alone” was released in February 1989, as the eighth single from the album, though only outside of the United States and Canada.
 “Leave Me Alone” was recorded during the original album sessions but the song only appeared on the CD editions of Bad as a bonus track, as well as on the 2001 cassette edition.
 Internationally, the song peaked at No. 1 and two in Ireland and the United Kingdom respectively and reaching the top 10 in Belgium, New Zealand and Spain.

-The short film – which is a masterpiece in our opinion – was the recipient of a Grammy Award in 1990 for Best Music Video.
+The short film – which is a masterpiece in my opinion – was the recipient of a Grammy Award in 1990 for Best Music Video.
 Despite the success of the single, the song never appeared on any of Jackson’s world concert tours.

 So, that’s how this so much awaited, mocked, celebrated and feared album came to life.

 - “Michael Jackson” Biographie – P. Manoeuvre (1988)